aorliche/InterventionVAE/README.md

 Check the file <a href='https://github.com/aorliche/InterventionVAE/blob/main/test/Pip3TestSample.ipynb'>Pip3TestSample.ipynb</a> for a basic idea of how to run the code.

+Also check <a href='https://github.com/aorliche/InterventionVAE/blob/main/notebook/AD/AD2InterventionSimulation.ipynb'>AD2InterventionSimulation</a> for a simulation study with ground truth data.

 Check <a href='https://github.com/aorliche/demo-vae/blob/main/pip/src/demovae/sklearn.py'>this file</a> in the pip subdirectory to see all of the configuration parameters you can set, e.g.:

 ```